mpayetta/statsd-newrelic-backend/README.md

 First you need to get the backend plugin by simply doing:

     $ npm install statsd-newrelic-backend

-Then configure your new relic app name and license key following any of the configuration options described [here](#configsection)

-Finally, point your StatsD server to the New Relic backend index.js file by adding it to the backends array in your StatsD config.js:
+Then, point your StatsD server to the New Relic backend index.js file by adding it to the backends array in your StatsD config.js.

+Finally add your app name and license key to the config.js file (or follow any of the configuration options described [here](#configsection)).

+In the end your config.js file will look like this:

+#### <a name="installation-config"></a> Example configuration
     {
     	...
-    	backends: ['path_to_statsd-newrelic-backend/lib/index.js']
+    	backends: ['statsd-newrelic-backend'],
+    	newRelicLicense: 'YOUR_LICENSE_KEY_HERE',
+        newRelicApp: 'YOUR_APP_NAME_HERE'
     	...
     }